|Principles Of MP3|

-As an end user MP3 appears to be free but there are some hidden costs.
+As an end user MP3 appears to be free but there were some hidden costs.
 The MP3 standard was ratified by the ISO and some source code, “the reference source code”, was issued to let programmers see exactly how to implement MP3.
-The source code is free to download – but don’t compile it or you will trigger a patent and have to pay a royalty!
+The source code is free to download – but if you compiled it you will triggered a patent and had to pay a royalty!

-The point is that the Fraunhofer Institute did most of the development work on MP3 and it has patents on some of the key technologies, even though they are part of the ISO standard.
+The point is that the Fraunhofer Institute did most of the development work on MP3 and it patented some of the key technologies, even though they are part of the ISO standard.

-So as you can see MP3 isn’t free and this is the reason that Microsoft doesn’t include an MP3 decoder with every copy of the Media Player up to version 9 even though a decoder is available.
-Version 10 and higher include an official Fraunhofer decoder.
+So as you can see MP3 wasn't free and this is the reason that Microsoft didn't include an MP3 decoder with every copy of the Media Player up to version 9 even though a decoder is available.
+Version 10 and higher included an official Fraunhofer decoder.